rodrigo-militao/rodrigo-militao/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 Hello!
-I'm a passionate backend software engineer, aged 24, with 5 years of professional journey in the technology field.
-Currently, I am part of the XP Investimentos team, where I have been contributing my knowledge and skills for the past 3 years.
+I'm a passionate backend software engineer, aged 25, with 6 years of professional journey in the technology field.
+Currently, I am part of the Bradesco team, where I have been contributing my knowledge and skills for the past year.

 My journey encompasses a broad mastery of various programming languages such as C#, Java, Javascript, and Typescript.
 Additionally, I am currently enhancing my skills in Golang, a language I see as promising and relevant to the current software development landscape.

 In terms of technologies, I am well-versed in .NET, Springboot, NodeJs, Docker, and databases like MongoDB, MySQL, and PostgreSQL, among others.
 I have practical experience in crafting and implementing robust, scalable solutions, employing industry best practices.

-I am an innovation enthusiast and am always eager to learn and adapt to new technologies and market trends.
-My GitHub profile reflects my dedication to quality software development, with projects showcasing my ability to efficiently and elegantly solve complex problems.

 I am open to challenging opportunities that allow me to continue growing professionally and contributing to meaningful projects in the technology realm.